 Using Stain-Sealant Combos

 Combos are especially great for large projects.
 It involves combining different stain sealants to achieve the desired color pigment and wood protection.
-Most of them come with binders such as water, oil, or alkyd bases.
+Most of them come with binders such as water, oil, or alkyl bases.
 Using these combos is a short-term waterproofing option that requires reapplication at least once per year.
 They are also best used on interior furniture since they peel out when used on outdoor wooden surfaces, especially if they were not given ample time to dry off.

 Applying Sealants

 Some of these sealants include lacquer, urethane, and vanish.
 They come with the perfect waterproofing ability to protect your wooden furniture.
 Before applying them, you should ensure the wooden surfaces are cleaned and sanded.
-Give it time to cool and dry off and if the desired look and feel is not achieved, resand and recoat the wooden surface using your sealant.
+Give it time to cool and dry off and if the desired look and feel are not achieved, resand and recoat the wooden surface using your sealant.

 You can either brush or spray the surface, provided you do not shake the sealant before application.
 Shaking it causes the formation of air bubbles which may never disappear even after the sealant.
 Bubbles can infiltrate water which could cause the wooden furniture piece to rot.